Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 ### NOAA POES

 - These are the same as VHF: **NOAA 15, 18 and 19**.
-- Have a [POES HRPT](https://www.sigidwiki.com/wiki/NOAA_POES_High_Resolution_Picture_Transmission_(HRPT)) (High Rate Picture Transmission) broadcast which transmits 5 AVHRR channels as well as some more data (Refer to the link)
+- Have a [POES HRPT](https://www.sigidwiki.com/wiki/NOAA_POES_High_Resolution_Picture_Transmission_(HRPT)) (High Rate Picture Transmission) broadcast which transmits 5 AVHRR channels at a 1.1 km/px resolution as well as some more data (Refer to the hyperlink)
 - The broadcast features a very strong carrier wave making it very easy to track.

-> Reception note: NOAA 15's old age has taken a toll on its systems, it only uses a backup antenna with a drastically reduced irradiation power making the signal fade a lot, be significantly weaker than intended.
+> Reception note: NOAA 15 only uses a damaged emergency antenna, which makes the signal lose a consistent polarization, be much weaker than intended, and experience severe fading throughout the pass.
 Reception is still possible, but requires a bigger dish, completely clear LOS with the satellite, and more precise tracking than other satellites described here.

 ![NOAA HRPT screenshot from SatDump](../../assets/images/Radio/NOAA-HRPT.jpg) *NOAA 19 HRPT*

-> Fun fact: Since 2021, **NOAA 2** (ITOS-D) - A 50 year old satellite! - has recently gone back to life transmitting a legacy [ITOS HRPT](https://www.sigidwiki.com/wiki/NOAA_ITOS_High_Resolution_Picture_Transmission_(HRPT)) broadcast. **It includes no actual imagery** since the VHRR sensor has died ages ago, however it still matches the modulation and spec - if decoded properly you can still see the familliar sync lines from APT broadcasts.
+> Fun fact: Since 2021, **NOAA 2** (ITOS-D) - A 50 year old satellite! - has gone back to life transmitting a legacy [ITOS HRPT](https://www.sigidwiki.com/wiki/NOAA_ITOS_High_Resolution_Picture_Transmission_(HRPT)) broadcast. **It includes no actual imagery** since the VHRR sensor has died ages ago, however it still matches the modulation and spec - if decoded properly you can still see the familliar sync lines from APT broadcasts.

 ### METEOR-M